adele97/kotlin-notebooks-blog/src/main/markdown/blog.md

 ### Comparing Multiple Plots with plotBunch

-To compare both charts you can use `plotBunch` or `plotGrid`.
-I prefer `plotBunch` as I find it provides a bit more control as you can specify exactly how you want your charts arranged.
+To compare both charts you can use [plotBunch](https://kotlin.github.io/kandy/plot-bunch-guide.html). `plotBunch` is really handy as you can specify exactly how you want your charts arranged.

 ```kotlin notebook
 plotBunch {